Shane Battier: Philanthropy

 In 2010, Battier and his wife, Heidi Ufer Battier, founded the Battier Take Charge Foundation to help underserved youth through scholarships, mentorship, networking, and leadership training, particularly in Miami; Camden, New Jersey; and Detroit, Michigan.
 The foundation says that as of 2025, more than 84 percent of Battier Scholars are first-generation college students, and more than 95 percent have completed a bachelor’s degree or higher.
 The foundation's "Guide" program reports that all participants have enrolled in a post-secondary program following high school graduation.
 In 2024, the foundation received a $1.4 million grant from the KPMG US Foundation.

 Executive career

 On February 16, 2017, Battier re-joined the Heat in their front office as the director of basketball development and analytics.
 On June 18, 2021, it was reported that Battier would be leaving his full-time position but would remain a consultant for the Heat.
+In 2021, Battier co-founded BOA acquisition Corp with Scott Seligman, minority owner of the San Francisco Giants.
+BOA's focus was to acquire companies in the property technology area leveraging Battier's technology expertise and Seligman's real estate experience.
+After a successful listing on the New York Stock Exchange (NYSE: BOAS), the company was acquired in October 2022 by Selina Hospitality PLC, a Generation Z- and Millennial- focused hospitality chain catering to digital nomads.